sristi30/IdeaCollaborate/README.md

 ## Testing the Application

 You can test the API by making requests using Postman or any HTTP client.
 Ensure that you include the `Authorization` header with the JWT token obtained after logging in.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-### Additional Notes:
-- **JWT Authentication**: Ensure you include the `Authorization` header with `Bearer <your-jwt-token>` for endpoints that require authentication.
-- **Docker**: With Docker Compose, the application and database run in separate containers but can communicate with each other over a private Docker network.